KEI Stablecoin (KEI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 KEI Stablecoin Historical Price

-According to the latest data gathered on KEI Stablecoin live price page, the current price of KEI Stablecoin is 0.993663USD.
-The circulating supply of KEI Stablecoin(KEI) is 3.25M KEI , giving it a market capitalization of $3.20M.
+According to the latest data gathered on KEI Stablecoin live price page, the current price of KEI Stablecoin is 0.976327USD.
+The circulating supply of KEI Stablecoin(KEI) is 2.93M KEI , giving it a market capitalization of $2.86M.

 The KEI Stablecoin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KEI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.